TOGO

 TOGO (株式会社トーゴ, Kabushiki-gaisha Tōgo) was a Japanese amusement ride company that built roller coasters, giant wheels, carousels, flumes, dark rides, sky cycles and other amusement rides.
+They also introduced the Whac-A-Mole arcade game in 1975.

 History

 In 1935, Teiichi Yamada founded the Toyo Gorakuki Company and built his first attraction, a five-foot mechanical walking elephant that was a popular attraction at one of Tokyo's neighborhood parks.
 Yamada reorganized his company in 1949 and changed the name to TOGO.
 TOGO built its first roller coaster in 1953, at Hanayashiki Park in Tokyo.
 That coaster is still in operation and is the oldest coaster in Japan.

 In 1965, TOGO built Cyclone at Toshimaen Park, which at the time, was the largest coaster in Asia.
 The company also began to expand its export business, selling coasters in Russia, Cuba and China.
 Although the company built a variety of different rides in Japan, its export business was primarily roller coasters.
 In 1979, TOGO installed standup trains on two of its existing coasters in Japan, Momonga Standing and Loop Coaster at Yomiuriland and Dangai at Thrill Valley, creating the world's first stand-up roller coasters.
 These two installations captured the attention of Taft/Kings Entertainment company, who then purchased TOGO's Astro-Comet, the world's first coaster designed from the ground up as a stand-up roller coaster, installing at Kings Island as King Cobra.

+Whac-A-Mole (Mogura Taiji) was invented in 1975 by Kazuo Yamada of TOGO, based on ten of the designer's pencil sketches from 1974.
+TOGO released it as Mogura Taiji to Japanese amusement arcades in 1975.
+It became a major commercial success in Japan, where it was the second highest-grossing electro-mechanical arcade game of 1976 and again in 1977, second only to Namco's popular arcade racing game F-1 in both years.